Makauteddy/US-Health-Insurance-Data-Analysis/README.md

 The health insurance industry relies heavily on data analytics to understand customer risk, optimize premium pricing, and improve underwriting decisions.
 By analyzing demographic, lifestyle, and health-related factors, insurers can identify key drivers of medical costs and develop more accurate pricing strategies.

-This project explores the US Health Insurance Dataset, which contains information about policyholders and their medical insurance charges.
-Through exploratory data analysis, statistical hypothesis testing, and predictive modeling, the project uncovers the factors that influence insurance costs and provides actionable insights for business decision-making

 ## 2. Project Description